tulliolo/mobybolt/guide/mobybolt/setup/project-setup.md

 5. Remove all the volumes (optional):

    {:.warning}
-   This will remove all the persistent data (e.g. the blockchain).
+   This will remove all the persistent data (e.g. the blockchain, the lnd data ecc...).
 Don't do this if you plan to reinstall.

    ```sh
    $ docker volume rm $(docker volume ls | grep mobybolt | awk '{print $2}')